cloudvenger/Subs-Curated-Bindings/[Enhanced] Dual VKB Gunfighter Binds/READ ME.md

 - <https://discord.com/channels/303670222097874945/1154143410215731201>

 > [!TIP]
-> If you have an issue not found in the FAQ, please create a post in the "#vkb-support forum" on discord if your issue isn't in the checklist or FAQ.
+> If you have an issue not found in either of the FAQs, please take a screenshot of JG, HIDHide, vJoy, and USB Game Controllers and create a post in the "#Enhanced-binds-support" forum on discord.
 Please mention a @PeripheralExpert to ensure we get a ping ASAP - <https://discord.com/channels/303670222097874945/1006954369800998992>

-## Missing MFD Binds

-There are binds for navigating through MFDs and MFD pages by using the joysticks.
-But in true `Star Citizen` fashion there is a bug that doesnt allow those binds to be imported.
-So even though they are in the XML file they dont get laoded into the game.
-If you wish to use these binds you will need to manually add them.
-I have provided a screenshot of what binds are supposed to be bound in the SC settings.
-Just match the in-game settins to what is in that image.

-## Freelook Instructions

-To use freelook.
-Go into 3rd person (up on `L-A4 Hat`).
-Then click the `L-A4 Hat` in to enter free look mode.
-Now press the `R-A1 Ministick` in, to change the mode to analog (Red Light should turn on).
-Now you are free to look around.
-Click and HOLD in on the `L-A4 Hat` to reset view.

-## Adding Text to Speach & Audio Files
+## Text to Speach & Audio Files

 In this update I removed the "play audio file" action from the JG profile and also the Text To Speach feature.
 It was causing issues for the users that werent using the feature (i.e. having to restart the profile for mode switching to work).
 If you would like to use the audio files I created, below are instructions on how to add them.